HugoNotHere/OnixClientFaq/README.md

 ## 📋 Where can I find the latest changelog?

-### Changelog for OnixClient 2.70
+### Changelog for OnixClient 2.82

 ```
 Client:
 ```
-Fixed "Custom Crosshair" using image crosshairs
-Added an option to "Custom Crosshair" to use "Texture Pack" crosshair Fixed freecam for 1.18.12
-Fixed "Render Options" not being compatible with "Zoom" hide hand option Fixed "Item Physics" for 1.18.30/1.18.31 with item frames Fixed Darkness effect showing as "Unknown"
-Added the option to have round corners on most mods Added support for 1.18.31
+Fixed 1.16.40/1.16.100 hitboxes (removed opacity setting) Added "Text Color Depends on Durability" option that  makes the text color go from green to red depending on the durability Added "Ping Counter"
+Added 1.19.2 support
 ```

 QOL fixes/tweaks: